PeterDrake/drakepedia/development_tools/command_line.md

 [Emacs](https://www.gnu.org/software/emacs/) (which comes pre-installed on most \*nix-based systems, including macOS), [Vim](https://www.vim.org/) (ditto), or [Sublime Text](https://www.sublimetext.com/).
 Be careful not to use a word processor such as Microsoft Word, Notepad, or TextEdit, which will add extraneous formatting information to the file.
-Note that Java is case-sensitive and insists that the name of the class match the name of the file.
+Note that Java is case-sensitive and that it insists that the name of the class match the name of the file.
 ```java
 public class Hello {